OCA/l10n-brazil/payment_pagseguro/readme/CONFIGURE.rst

 To configure your API keys go to Invoicing -> Configuration -> Payment Acquirers -> PagSeguro.

-The credentials Token and PublicKey and can only be acquired by contacting PagSeguro via e-mail.
+The credential Token and can only be acquired via the PagSeguro user account.
+On your account, go to "Venda Online" > "Integrações".
+Then, click on "Gerar Token".

 * full manual for API: